Victorian Public Sector Data Sharing Policy

 Where to go for help

-The Victorian Centre for Data Insights (VCDI) is available to assist agencies to navigate this policy, the National Data Sharing Principles and the Heads of Agreement.
-It also provides other resources and templates where they are required, including a common register of agreements made under the Heads of Agreement.
-Queries can made directly to VCDI at data.insights@dpc.vic.gov.au.
+DGS is available to assist agencies to navigate this policy, the National Data Sharing Principles and the Heads of Agreement.
+It also provides other resources and templates where they are required.
+Queries can made directly to DGS at data.insights@dpc.vic.gov.au.

 Governance and review